This post may contain affiliate links. Please read our disclosure policy.

 - In a small bowl, whisk together the lemon, lime and orange juice to combine.
 Pour 1/2 cup of the citrus juice over the shrimp and toss to combine.
 Allow the shrimp to marinade in the juice for 15 minutes.

-- Add the tomato, jalapeño, jicama (or apple), cilantro and red onion to the shrimp.
+- Add the seeded tomato, jalapeño, jicama (or apple), cilantro and red onion to the shrimp.
 Toss the ingredients to combine and allow to marinade for an additional 10 minutes.
-Stir in the avocado and remaining juices.
+Stir in the avocado just before serving and remaining juices.

 - Season the ceviche with salt and pepper, to taste.
 Serve immediately with tortilla chips, if desired.